-Most of the reactions to this are emotional, assuming that I am making the common right-wing move that welfare = bad, therefore Social Security = bad, and honestly I can see the confusion there.
+Many of the reactions to this involve weird insults that assume I am making the common right-wing move that welfare = bad, therefore Social Security = bad, and honestly I can see the confusion there.
 Maybe the cause of rehabilitating the word "welfare" in the American mind is hopeless and I should pick a different word.
 See the final paragraph.

 As to substantive disagreements, the two that I have seen (online and in person) are 1) No, it really is a savings program, and 2) No, it's actually a form of insurance.
 I don't think these are merely definitional quibbles, either, since I think there are actual factors that meaningfully distinguish savings and insurance from Social Security.

 To respond to the "it's really savings" argument, it's usually enough to point out that current retirees are paid by current workers, that Social Security checks started being cut right after the program was passed and before anything could have been "saved" individually or socially, and that the program is (mildly) progressive--that is, the lowest quintile of earners are typically paid more in benefits than they paid in taxes, and the highest quintile of earners pay more in taxes than they receive in benefits.
 This is handy estimate of taxed paid vs. benefits received for different a demographics and age cohorts.

 That said, it is only mildly progressive: